danielchen26/OptimShortestPaths.jl/examples/comprehensive_demo/README.md

-# 🌟 OPUS Comprehensive Demo
+# 🌟 OptimSPath Comprehensive Demo

 ## Complete Framework Demonstration

-This comprehensive demo showcases the full power of the OPUS framework, demonstrating how to transform ANY optimization problem into a shortest-path problem and solve it efficiently.
+This comprehensive demo showcases the full power of the OptimSPath framework, demonstrating how to transform ANY optimization problem into a shortest-path problem and solve it efficiently.

 ## 📋 Files

-- **comprehensive_demo.jl** - Main demonstration script showing all OPUS capabilities
+- **comprehensive_demo.jl** - Main demonstration script showing all OptimSPath capabilities
 - **generate_figures.jl** - Visualization generation script
 - **DASHBOARD.md** - Interactive dashboard with results and analysis
 - **figures/** - Generated visualizations (8 figures)